Frank Ormsby Interviews

 The Arts Show, BBC Radio Ulster, Tuesday 5 September 2017, 6.30pm, first broadcast Thursday 23 April 2015, 6.30pm

-The Arts Show repeated their thirty-minute special with Frank Ormsby on 5 September ahead of the BBC Proms Northern Ireland this weekend, at which his work will be celebrated.
+The Arts Show repeated their thirty-minute special with Frank Ormsby on 5 September ahead of the BBC Proms Northern Ireland in September 2017, at which his work was celebrated.
 This touching and very funny interview was recorded in April 2015 at the time of publication of his retrospective Goat’s Milk: New & Selected Poems.
 Frank read ‘Apples, Normandy, 1944’ and ‘My Criminal Record’ from Goat’s Milk.

 He also read and spoke about his poems about Parkinson’s Disease, which will be published in The Darkness of Snow on 28 September 2017.
 He read his poem ‘Once a Day’ from that sequence, and mentioned ‘The Insulin Pen’ and ‘Side Effects (3)’.

 Poet Frank Ormsby on dealing with Parkinson's through humour.
-Click here to listen to this short clip (which will remain available to listen to).
+Click here to listen to this short clip (which remains available to listen to).